Home » Workshop » Safety » Top Push Blocks For Woodworking Safety (Review)

 While very similar to the GRR-RIPPER, the niche Milescraft brand has created a few differentiators for itself that make this value-priced push block worth a try.

-By using an easy-to-slide inner rail this table saw push block is easy to use.
+Using an easy-to-slide inner rail, this table saw push block is easy to use.
 And the angled handle improves force against the fence for better control on thin and thick cuts.

 Manufactured by: Milescraft